ibexa/documentation-developer/docs/guide/internationalization.md

 ### Using sub-requests

 When using sub-requests, you lose the context of the master request (e.g. current route, current location, etc.).
-This is because sub-requests can be displayed separately, with [ESI or Hinclude](templates.md#rendering-and-cache).
+This is because sub-requests can be displayed separately, with [ESI](templates.md#rendering-and-cache).

 If you want to render language switch links in a sub-request with a correct `RouteReference`, you must pass it as an argument to your sub-controller from the master request.